Fremen1990/DevSocialMedia-frontend/README.md

 ## Project currently in progress

+### The idea and purpose of this project is to make a project which will be a journey not a goal to achieve,  to expose myself for re-factorization, bug-fixes and place to grow to implement other technologies keeping in mind Redux, TypeScript and NextJS.

 ### README plan:
 - Describe idea and what project will do
 - Describe situation where started and what challenges appear